Level statistics of real eigenvalues in non-Hermitian systems: Conclusions

 \section{Conclusions}

 Non-Hermitian Hamiltonians in the seven symmetry classes (classes A + $\eta$, AI, AI + $\eta_{\pm}$, AII, and AII + $\eta_{\pm}$) have TRS or pH.
 Real eigenvalues respect these symmetries with complex or Hermitian conjugation.
 We find that a sub-extensive number of eigenenergies of non-Hermitian random matrices in classes A + $\eta$, AI, AI + $\eta_{\pm}$, and AII + $\eta_{+}$ are real, where the DoS on the complex plane has a delta function peak on the real axis.
-We clarify the universal level spacing distributions on the real axis in these five symmetry classes for random matrices, non-interacting disordered systems in the metal phases, and many-body Hamiltonians in the ergodic phases.
-The averaged number of real eigenvalues in these ergodic phases shows the square-root scaling with respect to the dimensions of the Hamiltonians.
-We explain the universal asymptotic behaviors of the DoS around the real axis and of the level spacing distributions on the real axis by small random matrix analyses.
-We also clarify the level statistics in the non-interacting localized phases and MBL phases by extensive numerical calculations together with the phenomenological interpretations.
-These knowledge provides new powerful methods of studying level statistics of non-Hermitian systems with TRS and/or pH.
+We clarify the universal level-spacing distributions on the real axis in these five symmetry classes for non-Hermitian random matrices, as well as bosonic many-body Hamiltonians in the ergodic phases and fermionic non-interacting Hamiltonians in the metal phases.
+In classes A + $\eta$, AI, and AI + $\eta_{\pm}$, the level statistics of real eigenvalues show good agreement between the ergodic physical models and random matrices, while we find discrepancies in class AII + $\eta_+$.
+The average number of real eigenvalues in the ergodic phases universally shows the square-root scaling with respect to the dimensions of the Hamiltonians.
+We explain the universal asymptotic behaviors of the DoS around the real axis and the level-spacing distributions on the real axis by small random matrix analyses.
+We also clarify the level statistics of the physical models in the Anderson localized and MBL phases by extensive numerical calculations together with the phenomenological interpretations.

+The universal level-spacing and level-spacing-ratio distributions of real eigenvalues and the scaling relationship of the number of real eigenvalues obtained in this paper provide powerful methods of studying level statistics of non-Hermitian systems with TRS and/or pH.
 They are also useful for detecting quantum chaos, many-body localization, and real-complex transitions in non-Hermitian systems with the symmetries.

+For example, the level statistics of real eigenvalues help us answer fundamental questions on non-Hermitian disordered systems.
+Analyzing level spacings or level-spacing ratios of real eigenvalues in the different energy windows, we can determine the presence of mobility edges in non-Hermitian many-body systems.
+By the finite-size scaling analysis of spacing ratios~\cite{bertrand16}, we can also evaluate the critical exponents of the Anderson transitions in non-Hermitian systems with TRS and/or pH.
+Comparisons of the critical exponents with systems without TRS or pH tell us whether TRS and/or pH change the universality classes of MBL transitions in non-Hermitian systems.
+We believe that with the help of the results in this paper, a number of spectral analysis method and quantum chaotic study used in Hermitian systems are ready to be applied to non-Hermitian systems with TRS and/or pH.